Skip to main content

 LANGFLOW_LOG_LEVELStringERRORSets the log level as one of DEBUG, ERROR, INFO, WARNING, and CRITICAL.
 For example, LANGFLOW_LOG_LEVEL=DEBUG.

 LANGFLOW_LOG_FILEStringNot setSets the log file storage location if you want to use a non-default location.
 For example, LANGFLOW_LOG_FILE=path/to/logfile.log.
-If this option isn't set, logs are written to stdout.
+If not set, logs are written to stdout.

 View logs in real-time

-To monitor Langflow logs as they are generated, you can use the tail -f command to follow the log file:
+To monitor Langflow logs as they are generated, you can follow the log file:

 1. Change to your Langflow config directory: